evecarboot/AA-FatImporter/README.md

 ]
 ```

-Then include the app URLs in your main `urls.py`:
+Then include the plugin URLs in your main `urls.py`:

 ```python
 from django.urls import include, path